-2. While pulling the seat belt release strap in the child seat cushion, pull both shoulder belts together.
+While pulling the seat belt release strap (black), pull both shoulder belts together.

 Pull the seat belt release strap from above at about 45° angle to the child seat cushion.

 If the shoulder belts cannot be pulled out, return the child seat cushion to an almost closed position, firmly pull the seat belt release strap and at the same time pull both shoulder belts, then lower the child seat cushion again.